 - a.
 Select Station on string in the Stake field. - b.
-Tap next to the String field to select the string from the list.
+Tap hext to the String field to select the string from the list.
 The strings in the list are determined by the templates assigned at your current position relative to the road. - c.
 Tap // next to the Station field and select the station.

-TIP - To customize the stations available for stakeout, tap 4 next to the Station field to view the Select station screen.
-See Stations available for stakeout, page 73.
+TIP - To customize the stations available for stakeout, tap field to view the Select station screen.
+See Stations available for stakeout, page 94.